-2019 International Pollinator Conference will be highlighting recent research advances in the biology and health of pollinators, and linking these to policy implications.
-The conference will cover a range of topics in pollinator research, from genomics to ecology, and their application to land use and management, breeding of managed bees, and monitoring of global pollinator populations.
+2019 International Pollinator Conference highlighted recent research advances in the biology and health of pollinators, and linking these to policy implications.
+The conference covered a range of topics in pollinator research, from genomics to ecology, and their application to land use and management, breeding of managed bees, and monitoring of global pollinator populations.
+The fourth International Pollinator Conference, the first year ever held at the University of California, Davis, drew a capacity crowd of 250, with presenters from 15 countries.

 2019 International Conference on Pollinator Biology Health and Policy